CAN’T CATCH YOUR BREATH— BUT YOUR OXYGEN IS NORMAL

 This is one of the most frustrating experiences patients describe: a terrifying sensation of air hunger while every test comes back reassuring.

 When these tests are normal, patients are often told there’s nothing wrong.
-Some are told it’s anxiety or stress—a label that dismisses the symptom rather than explaining it.
+Some are told it’s anxiety or stress.

-But shortness of breath with normal oxygen levels has real physiologic causes.
-One that’s frequently overlooked: tick-borne infection.
+But shortness of breath with normal oxygen levels has real physiologic causes—including tick-borne illness.

 What Patients Describe